martinkoschel/rtlsdr-airband-install-script/README.md

 Once run complete, edit the config files as necessary, see instructions in https://github.com/charlie-foxtrot/RTLSDR-Airband.

 Note: Set location for IceCast2 server as 127.0.0.1
-Caution: Make sure that the ports for the icecast2 are consistent (e.g. all set to 8080)
+Caution: Make sure that the ports for the icecast2 are consistent (e.g. all set to 8080, or 8080, or ...)

+Config Files are at:
+`/usr/local/etc/rtl_airband.conf`
+`/etc/icecast2/icecast.xml`